-A quality and methodology information report is also published in which STIM estimates for local authorities are assessed against the six dimensions of statistical quality defined by Eurostat.
+A quality and methodology information report is also published in which Short-Term International Migration (STIM) estimates for local authorities are assessed against the six dimensions of statistical quality defined by Eurostat.

-A user consultation as part of the Migration Statistics Improvement Programme (MSIP) identified the need to produce robust, on-going STIM estimates for local authorities.
-Local authority level STIM estimates were first published as part of a one-off research report in 2009, based on a joint distribution and modelling method.
-Further estimates were published as experimental statistics in February 2012 on the basis of a distribution-only methodology that produces statistics in line with the improved long-term immigration distribution methodology for producing population estimates for England and Wales.
+A user consultation as part of the Migration Statistics Improvement Programme (MSIP) identified the need to produce robust, on-going Short-Term International Migration (STIM) estimates for local authorities.
+Local authority-level STIM estimates were first published as part of a one-off research report in 2009, based on a joint distribution and modelling method.
+Further estimates were published as Experimental Statistics in February 2012 on the basis of a distribution-only methodology that produces statistics in line with the improved long-term immigration distribution methodology for producing population estimates for England and Wales.

-Since 2013, STIM estimates for local authorities and based on this improved methodology have been designated as National Statistics, following assessment by the UK Statistics Authority and it is these estimates that this methodology report covers.
+Since 2013, STIM estimates for local authorities based on this improved methodology have been designated as National Statistics, following assessment by the UK Statistics Authority and it is these estimates that this methodology report covers.

-This method uses main reason for migration information from the IPS to identify short-term flows of workers and students for England and Wales, which are then distributed directly to local authorities using administrative data sources.
+This method uses main reason for migration information from the International Passenger Survey (IPS) to identify short-term inflows of workers and students to England and Wales, which are then distributed directly to local authorities using administrative data sources.

-1.3.
+1.2.
 Definition of a short-term international migrant

-STIM estimates for local authorities in England and Wales are based on the UN definition of a short-term international migrant, that is:
+Short-Term International Migration (STIM) estimates for local authorities in England and Wales are based on the UN definition of a short-term international migrant, that is:

-In practice for local authority STIM estimates, this refers to moves made to the UK for 3 to 12 months for the purposes of employment or study by non-UK residents.
+In practice, for local authority STIM estimates, this refers to moves made to the UK for 3 to 12 months for the purposes of employment or study by non-UK residents.

-We developed the current methodology to distribute England and Wales STIM estimates to local authority level during MSIP.
+We developed the current methodology to distribute England and Wales Short-Term International Migration (STIM) estimates to local authority level during the Migration Statistics Improvement Programme (MSIP).
 The current methodology covers:

 moves made for 3 to 12 months for work and study reasons only (i.e. the UN definition)

-mid-years from mid-2008 onwards
+mid-years (that is, 1 July to 30 June) from mid-2008 onwards

 include people migrating for reasons other than study or work